-Pitt-Johnstown President Dr. Jem Spectar commented, “To be recognized with this prestigious honor for the seventh year is a tremendous source of pride for the Pitt-Johnstown community.
+Pitt-Johnstown President Dr. Jem Spectar commented, “To be recognized with this prestigious honor is a tremendous source of pride for the Pitt-Johnstown community.
 We are very grateful for the service of our military veterans and are strongly committed to their success as they transition from their military careers to the classroom, to good jobs in our community, and beyond.”

 Through its signature MountainCat Veterans Program (MVP), Pitt-Johnstown maintains a commitment to serving current and former members of the US Armed Forces.
 The MVP offers accelerated admission review, priority registration, deferred tuition payments, credit evaluation, and designated points-of-contact in key administrative and student services departments.
 Special networking opportunities and workshops are also held for veterans throughout the academic year.

-Each year President Jem Spectar hosts a Veterans Day tribute recognizing faculty, staff, students, and Advisory Board members who have served in the US military.
+Each year, President Jem Spectar hosts a Veterans Day tribute recognizing faculty, staff, students, and Board of Advisor members who have served in the US military.
 Pitt-Johnstown enrolls an average of more than 40 veterans and active military personnel each year.

 On Veterans Day 2011, Pitt-Johnstown unveiled The Heroes Memorial, a first-of-its-kind memorial honoring the military men and women whose lives were lost in Afghanistan and Iraq.

 At the center of The Heroes Memorial is a 3,500 pound steel I-beam from the World Trade Center, surrounded by the names of the more than 3,000 victims of September 11, 2001, as well as the names and ages of military personnel killed in Afghanistan and Iraq.